Moscow School for the Social and Economic Sciences: History

-The origins of MSSES trace back to the period between 1989 and 1991, when Theodor Shanin, at the time a sociology professor at the University of Manchester, invited the future advancers of Russian sociology to take part in the three-month sociological field schools in Manchester and Kent organised by him A few years later, he established the Interdisciplinary Academic Centre for Social Sciences ("InterCentre"), which comprised two departments (study social structure of Russian society and Peasant Studies and Agricultural Reforms).
-At that time, Shanin collaborated with such researchers as Tatyana Zaslavskaya, Yuri Levada, Vadim Radaev, Oleg Kharkhordin, Vadim Volkov, Gennady Batygin and others.
+The origins of MSSES lie in the period between 1989 and 1991, when Teodor Shanin, then Professor of Sociology at the University of Manchester, invited the future leading figures of Russian sociology to take part in three-month sociological field schools in Manchester and at the University of Kent at Canterbury, which he had organised.
+A few years later, he established the Interdisciplinary Academic Centre for Social Sciences (InterCentre), which comprised two departments: one for the study of the social structure of Russian society, and the other for Peasant Studies and Agricultural Reforms.
+At that time, Shanin collaborated with researchers such as Tatyana Zaslavskaya, Yuri Levada, Vadim Radaev, Oleg Kharkhordin, Vadim Volkov and Gennady Batygin.

-In the early 1990s, Shanin realised that social studies were poorly represented in Russia, as opposed to various engineering disciplines, so he decided to establish several universities in Moscow on the basis of international collaboration.
-His main goal was to transform the outmoded Soviet technology of education using Western practices to give the students opportunities for self-education and independent thinking.
-Shanin acquired the support of the British Council and the Soros Foundation to implement his best ideas.
-The Ministry of Education granted permission solely for the Russian-British university but failed to fulfil the initial agreement, so Shanin had to ask for assistance from Abel Aganbegyan, the Rector of the Academy of National Economy.
-Aganbegyan helped in creating a new university on the territory of the academy.
+In the early 1990s, Shanin recognised that the social sciences were poorly represented in Russia in comparison with engineering disciplines, and he resolved to establish several universities in Moscow on the basis of international collaboration.
+His principal aim was to transform the outdated Soviet model of education by introducing Western practices that would afford students opportunities for self-education and independent thought.
+Shanin secured the support of the British Council and the Soros Foundation to implement his ideas.
+The Ministry of Education granted permission solely for a Russian-British university but failed to fulfil the initial agreement, and Shanin was obliged to seek the assistance of Abel Aganbegyan, the rector of the Academy of National Economy.
+Aganbegyan helped to establish the new university on the premises of the academy.

-In 2002, Teodor Shanin received the Order of the British Empire for "service to education in Russia".
+In 2002, Teodor Shanin received the Order of the British Empire for "services to education in Russia".

-The modern-day logo of MSSES was presented in 2012 and included the name "Shaninka as its essential element.
-By that time, MSSES had only postgraduate programs.
-The first undergraduate program, Creative Project Management and Global Politics, were presented only in 2014, but many other programs were presented over the subsequent years.
+The present logo of MSSES was introduced in 2012 and incorporated the name "Shaninka" as its essential element.
+At that time, MSSES offered only postgraduate programmes.
+The first undergraduate programme, Creative Project Management and Global Politics, was presented only in 2014, but many others followed over the subsequent years.

 In 2018, Rosobrnadzor revoked Shaninka's accreditation.
-It kept its educational licence, which meant that Shaninka was still authorised to provide educational services but could not grant state-recognized degrees.
-This episode formed a large community of the School supporters, which included many graduates, academics, and public figures.
-On March 3, 2020, the accreditation expert panel gave a favourable review of all MSSES programs, and Rozobrnadzor acknowledged trier compliance with the Federal State Educational Standards.
-It happened one month after Shaninka's founder, Teodor Shanin, died on February 4, 2020.
+The school retained its educational licence, which meant that it was still authorised to provide educational services but could no longer grant state-recognised degrees.
+This episode galvanised a broad community of supporters for the school, including many graduates, academics and public figures.
+On 3 March 2020, the accreditation expert panel gave a favourable review of all MSSES programmes, and Rosobrnadzor acknowledged their compliance with the Federal State Educational Standards.
+This occurred one month after the school's founder, Teodor Shanin, died on 4 February 2020.

-During this period, MSSES did not stop the educational process and international collaboration.
-In 2019, the new partnerships were presented: first one was with the University of Turin (Italy) to implement a double-degree PhD programme in Law, and the other one with the Coventry University that also took part in establishing several double-diploma programs.
+Throughout this period, MSSES maintained its educational activities and international collaborations.
+In 2019, two new partnerships were announced: the first with the University of Turin (Italy) for a double-degree PhD programme in Law, and the second with Coventry University, which also participated in the establishment of several double-diploma programmes.

-In 2021, Shaninka became a co-founder of the New University League along with the European University at Saint Petersburg, New Economic School, and the Skolkovo Institute of Science and Technology.
+In 2021, Shaninka became a co-founder of the New University League, alongside the European University at Saint Petersburg, the New Economic School, and the Skolkovo Institute of Science and Technology.